1875 Eye St. NW, Ste. 1000

 Sr. Mary Haddad, RSM, a member of the Sisters of Mercy of the Americas, is the 10th president and chief executive officer of the Catholic Health Association of the United States (CHA).
 She assumed the position in July 2019, succeeding Sr. Carol Keehan, DC, upon her retirement.

-Sr. Mary leads CHA’s mission to support and advance the health ministry of the Catholic Church in the United States with its network of hospitals, long-term care facilities and community health centers that represent the largest group of nonprofit health providers in the nation.
-She is based at CHA’s headquarters in Washington, D.C. and oversees the association’s St. Louis office.
+Sr. Mary leads CHA's mission to support and advance the health ministry of the Catholic Church in the United States with its network of hospitals, long-term care facilities and community health centers that represent the largest group of nonprofit health providers in the nation.
+She oversees CHA operations at the association's Washington, D.C. and St. Louis offices.

 In conjunction with CHA's Board of Trustees, Sr. Mary leads the association's strategic planning and develops initiatives to support CHA member organizations in providing high-quality, accessible health care to people of all ages, races, faith traditions and ethnic groups from conception to natural death.